Job title: Reader in Design Cultures, School of Design

-I am a cultural geographer and design theorist interested in the social, cultural and spatial complexity of design, and how this is manifest in a range of social practices.
+With a background in arts practice, social and cultural theory, and a PhD in human geography, my research as a cultural geographer and design theorist deals with the social, cultural and spatial complexity of design, and how this is manifest in a range of social practices.
 Through this interdisciplinary research I currently focus on three substantive themes: informal design; social complexity; and mobilities (see Research section).

 My research has been published in a wide range of peer-reviewed journals, and edited books, and my sole authored book Shipping Container was published by Bloomsbury Academic in 2016 as part of their influential Object Lessons series.
-My latest book, Deviant Design, again with Bloomsbury Academic, is nearing completion.
+My latest book, Deviant Design: the Ad Hoc, the Illicit, the Controversial, again with Bloomsbury Academic, will be published in the near future.

 I joined the University of Edinburgh in July 2013 as Senior Lecturer in Design Cultures before taking up a Readership in August 2018.
 At Edinburgh I have served as ECA's Deputy Director for Postgraduate Studies (2013-2016), the School of Design's PhD Coordinator (2013-2015), and from June 2017 to January 2018 as acting Head of the School of Design.

-Since 2017 I have been a member of the AHRC Peer Review College, and from 2016-18 was the University of Edinburgh’s representative on Panel B of the AHRC Scottish Graduate School for the Arts and Humanities.
-From 2019 I am the Lead on the new AHRC Scottish Graduate School for the Arts and Humanities Discipline+ Catalyst for Creative Arts and Design, as well as the Chair for the Creative Arts and Design panel as part of the Doctoral Training Partnership.
+Since 2017 I have been a member of the AHRC Peer Review College.
+From 2016-18 was the University of Edinburgh’s representative on Panel B of the AHRC-funded Scottish Graduate School for the Arts and Humanities -- Scotland's doctoral training partnership for PhD students in the arts and humanities.
+In 2019-20 I was the Lead on the new AHRC Scottish Graduate School for the Arts and Humanities Discipline+ Catalyst for Creative Arts and Design, as well as the Chair for the Creative Arts and Design panel as part of the Doctoral Training Partnership.
+Since 2020 I have taken up the role as Deputy Director of SGSAH with oversight of all doctoral training activities related to the Discipline+ Catalysts and other related initiatives.

-I am an Associate Editor for Design and Culture journal, and peer-review for a broad range of international journals (inc. CoDesign; Cultural Geographies; Visual Communication) and academic publishers (inc. Palgrave; Routledge).
+I am an Associate Editor for Design and Culture journal, and peer-review for a broad range of international journals (inc. CoDesign; Cultural Geographies; Visual Communication) and academic publishers (inc. Palgrave; Routledge; Duke).

-My teaching reflects my broad range of research and scholarly interests, with a particular focus on the centrality of design to everday experience.
+My teaching reflects my broad range of research and scholarly interests, with a particular focus on the role of design in promoting ciritcal forms of social and political change, alongside the centrality of design to everday experience.
 Pedagogically I am interested in how cross-disciplinary perspectives from design studies, social and cultural geography, anthropology, and sociology, can promote more complex appreciation of design's place in society.
 I also pursue hybrid forms of pedagogy that bridge the perceived divide between practice and theory.

 Subcultural Expression: Exploring Visual and Material Worlds (not currently running);